 The establishment has been licensed since 2007 and this was the third routine site-visit inspection.
-The HTA conducted a visual inspection of the premises, reviewed documentation and carried out interviews with the Designated Individual, the Corporate Licence Holder contact and establishment staff.

-As part of the inspection, an audit of the body store was undertaken, where four bodies were selected at random.
-Details from the body identification tags and the physical location of the bodies were crosschecked against the establishment's paper records and the location information on the white boards.
-No anomalies were found.
+The HTA conducted a visual inspection of the premises, reviewed documentation and carried out interviews with the Designated Individual and establishment staff.
+As part of the inspection, an audit of bodies within the body store was undertaken, where four bodies were selected at random, including one from the freezer and one from the external storage area.
+Details from the body identification tags and the physical location of the bodies were cross checked against the establishment's paper and electronic mortuary register.
+No anomalies were found during this audit.